vasiprashanti/Unieats/README.md

 ---

-## 📌 Project Background

-Unieats was originally launched in **2021** as the first platform of its kind.
-It operated successfully for a year and even received a purchase offer of ₹5 lakhs from faculty members, which was declined.
-Due to unforeseen circumstances, the platform was paused but is now being rebuilt from the ground up with improved features, UI/UX, and scalability.

----

 ## 🎯 Project Goal

 To deliver a **seamless and secure** food ordering experience for students, while providing vendors with efficient order management tools, and ensuring administrators have full control over operations.